Four injured after brawl breaks out between two groups in southeast Delhi | Law-Order

 - India

-Four people received minor injuries after a brawl broke out between two groups living in adjoining neighbourhood of southeast Delhi's New Friends Colony area, police said on Tuesday.
+Four people were injured after a brawl broke out between two groups living in the same area of southeast Delhi's New Friends Colony, police said on Tuesday.

-The incident took place on Monday night when a man, identified as Kamal Singh, a resident of Taimur Nagar, was returning home from his dairy plot.
-On the way back, some people from nearby jhuggis who were standing there allegedly tried to snatch valuables from him that led lead to a scuffle.
+The incident took place on Monday night when a man, identified as Kamal Singh, a resident of Taimur Nagar, was returning home from his his work.
+On the way, some people from nearby jhuggis who were standing there allegedly tried to snatch valuables from him that led to a scuffle.
 Singh sustained minor injuries during the incident, they said.

 Following the brawl, more people from both the sides joined in and started pelting stones at each other during which three people were injured, a senior police officer said.

-After reaching the spot, police separated both the groups and sent all the injured to a hospital for treatment, he said.
+After reaching the spot, police separated both the groups and sent all the injured to a hospital for treatment, following which they were discharged, he said.

-Legal action is being taken, police said, adding that an investigation is underway.
+A case has been registered under relevant sections of the Indian Penal Code (IPC), including rioting, and an investigation is underway, Deputy Commissioner of Police (Southeast) RP Meena said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)